LSYS/forestplot/README.md

 ## Known Issues[![](https://raw.githubusercontent.com/LSYS/forestplot/main/docs/images/pin.svg)](#known-issues)
 * Variable labels coinciding with group variables may lead to unexpected formatting issues in the graph.
 * Left-flushing of annotations relies on the `monospace` font.
+* Plot may give strange behavior for few rows of data (six rows or fewer)
 * Plot can get cluttered with too many variables/rows (~30 onwards)
 <p align="right">(<a href="#top">back to top</a>)</p>